Jesus Warned About The Dangers Of Traditions

 Call No One Pastor

 It’s common for most churches to be led by an individual who is recognized as the pastor of that church, and that person is usually addressed as Pastor so-and-so, or sometimes just Pastor.
 This long-established practice is considered a way of showing love and respect.
 While love and respect are very biblical, addressing a select few within the church by official titles actually goes against the teaching of Jesus.
-Challenging a practice that is born out of good intentions may seem like nitpicking, but Jesus specifically addressed this issue for good reasons and we should give careful thought to what he said, and why he said it.
+Challenging a practice that is born out of good intentions may seem like nitpicking, but Jesus specifically addressed this issue for good reasons, and we should give careful thought to what he said and why he said it.

 Continue reading “Call No One Pastor”